MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_through_village.md

 # Entity Documentation - minecraft:behavior.move_through_village

-`minecraft:behavior.move_through_village` allows an entity to navigate around a village by creating a path to patrol.
+`minecraft:behavior.move_through_village` compels an entity to navigate around a village by creating a path to patrol.

 ## Parameters